-Future Care Charles Village is one of a list of 27 nursing homes in Baltimore, Maryland.
-The city has more choices than most other areas in Maryland.
-With an overall grade of B, this nursing home is a fine option.
-We found this facility to be better than the majority of the nursing homes in Baltimore, which has a city grade of B-.
-The best aspect of this nursing home's impressive report card is its inspection score.
+Future Care Charles Village is on a list of 10 options in Baltimore, Maryland.
+Sporting an overall score of B, this facility is a fine choice.
+This grade is right in line with the city grade in Baltimore.
+The best aspect of this facility's impressive report card is its inspection grade.
 Inspection reports are discussed in the next paragraph

 Future Care Charles Village